MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Classes.md

 ```
 >Don't worry about what `public`` means for now, we'll cover it more in depth in the page on [packages](./Packages.md).

-The above statement defines a class called Main, with the code inbetween the opening `{` and closing `}` parenthesis being considered *a part* of that class.
+The above statement defines a class called Main, with the code between the opening `{` and closing `}` parenthesis being considered *a part* of that class.

 > Class names must be unique within a package (folder), and are typically capitalized.